mola/coding_guidelines/cmake/programming_guide.md

 - **dependency** folder: Contains libraries which come from a third party.
 The libraries are mainly added via `git submodules` or directly copied if they are header only.
-- **packaging**: folder: Contains files which are only relevant for the packaging e.g. resource files, installer images, etc.
+- **packaging** folder: Contains files which are only relevant for the packaging e.g. resource files, installer images, etc.

 ## Target Sources And The `src` Folder